kentik/docker-monitor/README.md

 dashboard into Grafana:

-        ./grafana-influxdb.sh cadvisor ./dashboards/*.json
+        ./grafana-influxdb.sh ./dashboards/*.json

-4. View your new Grafana dashboard at [http://localhost:3000](http://localhost:3000).
+4. View your new Grafana dashboard at [http://localhost:3000](http://localhost:3000) with admin/admin

 ![Grafana screenshot](screenshots/grafana-screenshot.png)